ehne/wordwang/README.md

 Another example program: `cool I autoschadehersteller International beanie!no`, which will generate `[0, 1, 0, 1, 0, 1, 0, 1, 0, 1]`, with the tape length of 10.

-**IMPORTANT:** The tape head can move to positions that are not accessable in the tape.
-So the in a length-10 tape the tape-head can move to -1, -2, -3, etc... and 11, 12, 13, etc... **However**, the tape-head cannot write to these positions.
+**IMPORTANT:** The tape head can move to positions that are outside of the range of the tape.
+So, in a length-10 tape the tape-head can move to -1, -2, -3, etc... and 11, 12, 13, etc... **However**, the tape-head cannot write to these positions.

 ---